-- Press inboard take-up lever (Figure 6-9) and insert trailing end of strip as far as it will go.
+- Press inboard take-up lever (Figure 6-10) and insert trailing end of strip as far as it will go.
 If necessary, trim tapered end of abrasive strip. - 6.
 Release inboard take-up lever to secure strip.

-All abrasive strips will stretch over time as they are used and may stretch enough to allow the take-up lever to reach its lowest position so that it cannot maintain tension on the strip.
+All abrasive strips will stretch over time as they are used, and may stretch enough to allow the take-up lever to reach its lowest position so that it cannot maintain tension on the strip.
 If this occurs, follow the above procedures to reset the take-up lever.

-7.0 Electrical Connections
+7.0 Electrical connections

-AWARNING Electrical connections must be made by a qualified electrician in compliance with all relevant codes.
-This machine must be properly grounded to help prevent electrical shock and possible fatal injury.
+AWARNING All electrical connections must be done by a qualified electrician in compliance with all local codes and ordinances.
+Failure to comply may result in serious injury.